Prenatal Vitamins For Pregnancy – When and Why You Should Start Taking Them

 Is It Okay To Skip Your Vitamins For A Week?

-Despite the importance of prenatal vitamins, one shouldn’t full rely on these supplements for their nutrients alone.
+Despite the importance of prenatal vitamins, one shouldn’t fully rely on these supplements for nutrients alone.
 Don’t worry if you miss taking a multivitamin for a few days or a week.
-You can still get important nutrients from other sources aside from your multivitamin, such as your breakfast, lunch, and dinner.
+You can still get important nutrients from other sources aside from your multivitamins, such as your breakfast, lunch, and dinner.
 But it’s advisable to take your pregnancy supplement daily, it’s just it’s not that big of a deal if you miss your supplement for a week or so.
 Consistency is the key if you start taking them for yourself.

 Who Should Not Take Pregnancy Supplements?